DarioCattelan/DarioCattelan.github.io/content/The Fundamentals/The Nomad.md

 ## Daily Influence on the World

 # History
+At some point in the past, the Nomad betrayed the other [[The Fundamentals|Fundamentals]].
+In response, there was a great war between the gods.
+Sometime during the war, [[Elenwe The Farmer]] managed to banish the Nomad to endlessly walk the world, never reaching his destination, and [[Dwemeran The Collector]] stole his name, so that none may ever invite him in for respite.

 # Story Spark
 (The god seeks help with a personal or emotional imbalance.)